frenck/spook/documentation/template_functions/typeof.md

 The `typeof` function is inspired by the <wiki:JavaScript> `typeof` operator.
 It reveals the {term}`type <template function return type>` of the given value.

 This is mostly useful when you are debugging or playing with templates in the developer tools of Home Assistant.
-However it might be useful in some other cases as well.
+However, it might be useful in some other cases as well.

 ```{list-table}
 :header-rows: 1